 Applying for ARC's VTC is less intensive than the ticketing option (read: no $20k financial obligation, phew!).
 But their application process still has a lot of overlap with ARC's ticketing accreditation.
 To apply you'll need:

-Aside from no air ticketing, another major difference between VTC and an air-ticketing ARC accreditation is that ARC imposes transaction limits are imposed upon VTC-accredited agencies.
+Aside from no air ticketing, another major difference between VTC and an air-ticketing ARC accreditation is that ARC imposes transaction limits upon VTC-accredited agencies.
 VTC's are allowed a maximum transaction limit of $25,000 in service fee transactions per week and $10,000 per transaction.

 Unlike the ARC accreditation, the VTC application is completed entirely in ARC's portal.
 Here's what you can expect: